Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 -   **Objects**: Any type of data.
 An object is stored in a bucket.

+    This is also a flat namespace.
+Objects cannot contain other object.
+    However, some tools create a pseudo-folder view with the use of slashes in the name.
+This does not create some kind of "directory object" that would then create a number of "data objects" though; it is just the name of an object in a flat space that contains slashes that are used to create a folder-like view on the namespace.

 -   **Metadata**: Both buckets and objects have metadata specific to them.
     One element of the metadata is the name of the bucket or object.
 But metadata can also contains the access rights to the bucket or object.